pypa/cibuildwheel/README.md

 - A mistake in your config.
 To quickly test your config without doing a git push and waiting for your code to build on CI, you can run the Linux build in a Docker container.
 On Mac or Linux, with Docker running, try `cibuildwheel --platform linux`.
 You'll have to bring your config into the current environment first.
 - Missing dependency.
 You might need to install something on the build machine.
 You can do this in `.travis.yml`, `appveyor.yml`, or `.circleci/config.yml`, with apt-get, brew or whatever Windows uses :P .
 Given how the Linux build works, we'll probably have to build something into `cibuildwheel`.
 Let's chat about that over in the issues!
 - Windows: missing C feature.
 The Windows C compiler doesn't support C language features invented after 1990, so you'll have to backport your C code to C90.
 For me, this mostly involved putting my variable declarations at the top of the function like an animal.
+- MacOS: calling cibuildwheel from a python3 script and getting a `ModuleNotFoundError`?
+Due to a [bug](https://bugs.python.org/issue22490) in CPython, you'll need to [unset the `__PYVENV_LAUNCHER__` variable](https://github.com/joerick/cibuildwheel/issues/133#issuecomment-478288597) before activating a venv.

 Working examples
 ----------------